Koha-Community/kohadocs/en/source/03_tools.rst

 -  Choose 'Copy and replace'

--  Decide if you want to copy the first occurance or all occurances of the field
+-  Decide if you want to copy the first occurrence or all occurrences of the field

 -  Enter the field 020 and subfield c to copy